10 affordable lake vacations for money-savvy travelers

 Aerial view of the Deep Creek Lake boat basin during summer.

-Best for family trips and group getaways
+Best for: Family trips and group retreats

 4. Deep Creek Lake, Maryland